vitorroriz/caster/README.md

 The client, a Vue app, will display a catalog of the available videos and stream it through HLS/HTML5.
 It will first request a list of the available items in the catalog and then populate the catalog accordingly.

+The template for the Vue application was genearted via vue-cli (https://cli.vuejs.org/).

 Stack: Vue/Typescript/Hls.js

 **References:**